 Get Creative With These Dog-Friendly Peach Recipes

-Peaches are perfectly delightful on their own, but feel free to get creative when it comes to feeding them to your dog.
+Peaches are perfectly delightful on their own, but feel free to get mindfully creative when it comes to feeding them to your dog.
+Remember that treats (even fruits and veggies) should only make up ten percent of your dog's diet, so any snacks should be fed in moderation.
 Here are a few ideas that you might want to try.

 Make peach pup-sicles: Dice a small amount of fresh peach very small and mix it with Greek yogurt, then portion into an ice cube tray and freeze.
 Grab-and-go when your dog needs a frozen snack on hot summer days.
 You can also skip the yogurt and just freeze individual slices to share.